Twilio vs Vonage(Nexmo): Which is the best CPaaS Service?

 Moreover, Vonage uses adaptive routing technology, which reduces the queuing of SMS requests.
 It has more than 114,000 developers and about 5 billion API calls per year.
 It caters to a range of clients like Siemens, Domino’s Pizza, Glassdoor, Zipcar, DHL, Concur, and many more.

 Meanwhile, Twilio came into existence in 2007 and captured almost 80% of the global market share.
 The CPaaS provider offers emails, text messages, phone calls, video, smart chatbots, and more.

 Furthermore, it houses a massive community of more than 5 million developers who continue to develop communication-rich products.
 Twilio disrupted the market when it acquired the WebRTC provider– Kurento.
 It also has an impressive clientele of Uber, Lyft, Airbnb, Chime, and many others.

 The Design Experience

 Twilio’s console uses color code to distinguish different features, each of which has an exciting snippet describing its functionalities.
-In addition to this, it uses icons and elements for ease of navigation, making it minimalistic.
+It also uses icons and elements for ease of navigation, making it minimalistic.

-Twilio is simple, even for a non-developer.
-All you need is to sign-up with your full name, email address, and phone number.
-Once you fill in the data, you’re just one email verification away from connecting with your customers.
-Its dashboard links to tutorials and documentation that helps you wrap your head around the platform.
+In Twilio, all you need is to sign up with your full name, email address, and phone number.
+Once you fill in the data, and perform email verification, its dashboard links to tutorials and documentation that helps you wrap your head around the platform.

-On the left, it has a sidebar that accommodates pinned functions for increased accessibility.
-The best thing about Twilio is that it provides excellent messaging preferences like phone numbers, programmable messages, calls, and notifications.
+It has a left sidebar with pinned functions for easy accessibility.
+The best thing about Twilio is that it provides excellent messaging preferences like phone numbers, programmable messages, calls, sms messages and notifications.

 While Vonage has an elegant design, it uses a theme-based method with essential navigation links in the sidebar.
 From SMS to voice and even the Number Insight section, everything is placed in the same menu as the Getting Started section.